mhooreman/python-cookiecutter/README.md

 - Install UV
 - Install cookiecutter.
 Either using `pip install cookiecutter` or, better, from within uv `uv tool install cookiecutter`
-- Deploy the template as a python project, using `cookiecutter python-cookiecutter`
+- Deploy the cookiecutter template as a python project, using `cookiecutter gh:mhooreman/python-cookiecutter`

 ## About